wheaney/breezy-desktop/README.md

 Framerate is really important here, because individual frames are static, so moving your head quickly may produce a noticeable flicker as it moves the screen.
 Higher framerates will produce an overall better experience (less flicker and smoother follow), but lower framerates should still be totally usable.

 #### Unexpected screen movement or drift
 It's important that your glasses are either on your head or sitting on a flat surface when they're first plugged in and calibrated.
-If you notice that your screen continues to move for several seconds after a head movement, almost as if the screen has some momentum that takes time to slow down, then try unplugging and reconnecting your glasses.
+If you notice that your screen is constantly drifting in one direction or continues to move for several seconds after a head movement, almost as if the screen has some momentum that takes time to slow down, then you'll want to re-calibrate them.
+To do this, do a triple-tap as described in the Multi-tap section above.

 #### Display size